TheOldGuard/Swords-and-Shenanigans/docs/Gameplay/Session Things/Getting Started.md

 At the start of each session, we will do the following things, in order:

-1. Character Highlights
+1. Character Flags
 2. Read Player Principles
 3. Recap

-## 1 -  Character Highlights
+## 1 -  Character Flags

-Each [[Shadowmere Protection Guild|party member]] has an ever-growing list of cool things they can do.
-Each player will take turns choosing 1 capability, quirk, or piece of equipment they would like to have an opportunity to highlight on screen during the session, as well as one for the person who goes before you.
-The order will be determined randomly each session.
-The first player in order will choose something to highlight about the last player's character after they have gone.
+Each [[Shadowmere Protection Guild|party member]] has one or more Flags, signposts for others to interact with them in a way that lets them showcase an important aspect of the character.
+Take turns going over each character's flag(s).

-When choosing highlights, make it something both interesting and reasonable.
-If you hit your highlights, you get XP, and if it's a highlight someone else gave you, they get XP also!
+At the [[Wrapping Up|end of the session]], you will gain XP for Flag hits (bonus XP if everyone had at least one of their flags hit)

 ## 2 - Read Player Principles